codesuki/react-d3-components/README.md

 ![piechart](http://codesuki.github.io/react-d3-components/piechart.png)

 ### Waveform
-The waveform chart displays a sequence of values as they were part of an audio waveform.
+The waveform chart displays a sequence of values as if they were part of an audio waveform.
-The values are centered on the horizontale axis and reflected along the horizontal origin.
+The values are centered on the horizontal axis and reflected along the horizontal origin.
-As it is now, we do expect only values in the range [0,1].
+For now only values in the range [0,1] are supported.

-The graph can accept a colorScale parameter, that is an array of value in the range [0,width], where width is the width of the graph.
+The graph can accept a colorScale parameter, that is an array of values in the range [0,width], where width is the width of the graph.
 Following an example of gradient from white to black for a waveform of width = 200.

 ```javascript